Tarek Haffar: Early life

 Haffar was born in West London to parents from Ghana and Lebanon.
 He played much of his junior rugby as a back row forward before moving to loose-head prop in the front row.

 Haffar attended Gunnersbury Boys' School in Brentford, and played for club side Grasshoppers RFC.
 He joined the London Irish Academy set-up at the age of fourteen.

 Club career

 Haffar made his debut for London Irish against Harlequins in September 2022 and went on to make ten appearances in total during the 2022-23 season.
 He scored his first try in the Premiership against Sale Sharks in March 2023.
 A week later he was a second-half substitute as they lost to Exeter Chiefs after extra time in the final of the Premiership Rugby Cup.

 In the summer of 2023 London Irish encountered financial issues and it was announced that Haffar had joined Northampton Saints.
 He made his debut for Northampton in the European Champions Cup against Glasgow Warriors in December 2023.

 On 13 May 2025 Leicester Tigers announced Haffar's signing for the 2024–2025 season.
+He was a try-scorer on 15 March 2026, as Leicester defeated Exeter Chiefs in the final of the 2025–26 PREM Rugby Cup.